 WooCommerce is a WordPress plugin, so you need <a href='/blog/what-is-wordpress-beginners-guide/' class='text-primary dark:text-primary-dark-mode hover:underline'>WordPress</a> installed first.
 Most hosting providers offer one-click WordPress installation.

-From WordPress dashboard, go to Plugins → Add New, search for 'WooCommerce', and click Install then Activate.
+From the WordPress dashboard, go to Plugins, Add New, search for 'WooCommerce', and click Install then Activate.
 It's completely free.

 WooCommerce launches a setup wizard that guides you through basic configuration: store location, currency, payment methods, shipping, and more.